cjimti/mk/_posts/2018-04-01-mac-cli-burn-images.md

 An 8GB image takes about 10-15 minutes on my workstation depending on the quality of the SD card.
 Cheap or damaged cards will take a very long time to write.

-I have tried a few of the full GUI app for burning but don't seem to get the speed and control of just typing a few commands.
+I have tried a few of the full GUI apps for burning but don't seem to get the speed and control of just typing a few commands.

 ### Resources